sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 **Taking a Breather** is a move that a character can take during combat.
 This action allows a character to regain Stamina points.

-The player can use either Intelligence or Dexterity to perform the **Take a Breather** action.
+The player may use either Intelligence or Dexterity to perform the **Take a Breather** action.

 If they use Intelligence, they say how they execute a tactic or